-When you’re looking for broadband, you have two main options.
-You can use a provider on the Openreach (BT line) network - which includes ISPs such as Sky, TalkTalk and EE as well as BT - or you can use the Virgin Media broadband network.
+When you’re looking for home broadband, you often have two main options.
+You can use a provider on the BT Openreach network, which includes ISPs such as Sky, TalkTalk, EE, and BT itself.
+Or, you can use the Virgin Media broadband network instead.

-Virgin Media offers broadband and TV bundles and very fast broadband that's quicker than many other providers, but when comparing deals you need to remember that the two networks are completely separate and are not compatible with each other.
-And, for reasons we will explain below, Virgin Media is not as universal in its reach as a BT line so you need to research to see if you can get it where you live.
-This guide will show you how.
+But when comparing deals, you need to remember that the two networks are completely separate and aren’t compatible with each other.
+And, for the reasons we’ll explain below, Virgin Media isn't as universal in its reach as a BT line.
+You need to research to see if you can get it where you live.
+In this guide, we'll show you how.

 A short history of BT and Virgin Media